 SEO is a great value add for any web developer – and should be part of your arsenal.
-You can do a training course on SEO in a weekend – it’s not that difficult.
-The key point I am making here is not just to look at the client as a source of unlimited money (and this is the big mindset shift) – but rather as a long term partner relationship that you can create good long term value from.
+You can do a training course on SEO on a weekend – it’s not that difficult.
+The key point I am making here is not just to look at the client as a source of unlimited money (and this is the big mindset shift) – but rather as a long-term partner relationship that you can create good long-term value from.

 Many developers have issues with scope creep – this is where you tell a client you will do x, y and z – and as you approach completing z the client wants e, y, and j.
-Many developers look to create solid water-tight contracts to avoid any scope creep but for me personally – I welcome it and use it to build my case for a long term retainer agreement.
+Many developers look to create solid water-tight contracts to avoid any scope creep but for me personally – I welcome it and use it to build my case for a long-term retainer contract or agreement.

 Let me explain – what I do is set the expectation for the client – especially in more complex projects – that it is more likely than not that once we approach the finish line the client will want more – and this is how I sell the monthly agreement.

 Basically, I explain to the client the alternative – that once I finish x, y and z – if he wants e and y – then I have to charge for e and y.
 Not only that – but if they want more e – after I’ve done what we agreed e should be – that I will charge more for that.
 Eventually, the client understands that it’s better to just pay a flat monthly fee.

 Now you may think at this point that you can get ripped off by doing this – but for me, I’ve found a lot better peace of mind knowing that I am going to be getting paid a certain amount every month.
 And even if for a particular month I work more than I expected – the next month might be much quieter and make up for it.

 Step 4: Automate Your Monthly Invoices

 Personally I use Zoho Books – and this online accounting application has a recurring invoice option just like pretty much every bookkeeping service.